-TEA PARTY AND BALL -The Chartists in connection with the Strand-street Room, held a tea party and hill on Friday evening last, when nearly 300 sat down to a substantial tea, and did justice to the current loaf, &2.
-The room was tastefully decorated with the portraits given with the Star, and the banners of the Association, having suitable inscriptions and mottos.
-The dancing, singing, and other entertainments were kept up till a late hour, when the guests separated, Well satisfied with the treat.
+TEA PARTY AND BALL -The Chartists in connection with the Strand-street Room, held a tea party and hall on Friday evening last, when nearly 300 sat down to a substantial tea, and did justice to the current loaf, &2.
+The room was tastefully decorated with the portraits given with the Stur, and the banners of the Association, having suitable inscriptions and mottos.
+The dancing, singing, and other entertainments were kept up till a late hour, when the guests separated, well satisfied with the treat.

-CARPENTERS' HALL.-The usual weekly meeting in a peaceable and orderly manner.
+in a peaceable and orderly manner.